mortcanty/earthengine/README.md

 The AppEngine version (web version) is for demonstration only and has very limited functionality.
 Exporting results in particular is not possible.

-The local version runs in a docker container serving the Flask web application on localhost.
+The local version runs in a Docker container serving the Flask web application on localhost.

 On the localhost, assuming you have been granted access to the Earth Engine, you can carry out the following tasks: